JinYoung-Shin/proj2017/README.md

 SAW : Simple Additive Weighting is kind of a classic and simple method.
 It gives weight to each element regarding importance.
 And selecting the biggest sum of weight multipled elements.
 This method is used a lot in the field of network.

 MEW : MEW(weighted multiplicative method) is similar to SAW algorithm.
 This method multiples to summate weight multipled values.

+ 'Edge Computing' was a big issue in IT fields of 2016.
+The concept of edge computing is locating data center near users so that faster speed service could be offered.
+Before edge computing central data center covered whole users.
+Now edge data centers cover separate area.
+This new concept of service could lower latency of service time and users could experience more real-time like service with high quality.